Regions, Availability Zones, and Local Zones - Amazon Relational Database Service

 aws ec2 describe-availability-zones --region us-east-1

 You can't choose the Availability Zones for the primary and secondary DB instances in a Multi-AZ DB deployment.
 Amazon RDS chooses them for you randomly.
-For more information about Multi-AZ deployments, see Configuring and managing a Multi-AZ deployment.
+For more information about Multi-AZ deployments, see Configuring and managing a Multi-AZ deployment for Amazon RDS.

 Note